youhanamikhaiel/Castle-Enemy-Simulation/Graphics/Readme.txt

 different directory, you will have to right-click the top-level project node, select Edit Local Options and change the paths appropriately.

-Once you compile the project, you'll notice many warnings are generated.
-All can be safely ignored; if you figure out how to suppress them, send mail to mjs@cs.cmu.edu.